otfletcher/readme-challenge/README.md

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 # Description
- ## GIVEN a command-line application that accepts user input
+ ## (as seen on bootcampspot)
-WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 WHEN I enter my project title